 PHOM Indicator Profile Report of Obesity Among Adults

-Obesity in the U.S. and in Utah continue to increase, although rates in Utah may be beginning to level off.
+Obesity in the U.S. and in Utah continue to increase, although the increase in rates may be beginning to level off.

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services